vmstio/docs/content/about/defederation.md

 Users often referenced their direct experience:

-- "Hasn't been a problem so far and I do follow a couple of Threads accounts" reflects a pragmatic view shared by several respondents.
+> "Hasn't been a problem so far and I do follow a couple of Threads accounts."

-- Some questioned whether blocking would actually prevent Meta from accessing content, suggesting a focus on practical rather than symbolic actions.
+Some questioned whether blocking would actually prevent Meta from accessing content, suggesting a focus on practical rather than symbolic actions.

 ##### Overall Sentiment